FAQs

 Who is eligible to participate in the program?

-Mentees: current College of Engineering undergraduate students.
+Mentees: Riccio College of Engineering undergraduate students in their sophomore year or above.

 How are students and mentors matched?